With summertime commencing, the warm weather brings about some of the peskiest annoyances of summer.

-In this article, we’ll be listing the ten most common mosquito misconceptions and debunking them.
+In this article, we’ll be listing some of the myths about mosquitoes and debunking them.
 Just when we think there’s nothing interesting to learn about these pests, we find ten interesting facts to combat this notion.

 Who knows, debunking these types of myths might even help to protect yourself against bites this summer!